Acute and Chronic Pain (Part 2)

 Some scales measure 0-100, others 0-10 or 0-5.
 If you scale at 1, ‘RICE’ may be the only thing required, but scaling at 2-4 will benefit from better pain management + RICE.

-At 4-5 pain level you may need professional help.
+At 4-5 pain level, you may need professional help.
 As with all scales, this only acts as a guide.

 The Pain ladder

-Know what works for you and what you can tolerate and don’t share medicines.
+Know what works for you and what you can tolerate, and don’t share medicines.

 Where to start with analgesics

 Paracetamol 500mg can be used up to 8 tablets in 24 hours for a good reason.
 This type of medication will deal with most pain as long as it isn’t 4+.
-It is permissible to increase your control by adding ibuprofen 200mg for short periods to overcome the acute effect.
+Increasing your control by adding 200mg of ibuprofen for short periods is permissible to overcome the acute effect.
 Do read the advice on the box.
-Some over the counter or sales products include the two medications – mixed.
-These are known as compound medicationIf your pain escalates you should not start doubling up.
+Some over-the-counter or sales products include the two medications – mixed.
+These are known as compound medicationsIf your pain escalates, you should not start doubling up.
 Liver damage is non-reversible and terminal.
 Two tablets are sufficient and spaced over 4 hours.
-So 2 every 4 hours is usually directed on the packet.
+So, 2 every 4 hours is usually directed on the packet.

 Top of the self-help ladder

-Always read the leaflet
+Always Read the Leaflet

 Side effects